31Amin/car_maintenance_tracker/README.md

 - image used in readme file was taken from ami.responsivedesign site

 **w3schools** https://www.w3schools.com
-- For addtional code explanations & features to use.
+- For additional code explanations & features to use.

 [Index](#Index)
 - - - -
 ## <ins>Testing</ins>

 ### <ins>UX_Testing</ins>
 As part of the UX testing all pages were tested for the following criteria;